 Importing machinery

-According to Statistics Netherlands, in 2022 Dutch companies imported over 141 billion euros worth of machinery and appliances.
-This was almost 21% of total Dutch goods imports that year.
+According to Statistics Netherlands, in 2023 Dutch companies imported over €138 billion euros worth of machinery and appliances.
+This was 22% of total Dutch goods imports that year.
 All these products must be safe to use.
 There are European requirements for this.
 Also, import rules differ when importing from inside or outside the EU.

 Product requirements

 Products that you market in the European Economic Area (EEA) must meet European product requirements.
-These are rules for safety, health and the environment.
+These are rules for safety, health, and the environment.
 CE marking shows that many machines and equipment comply with these requirements.
 The EEA consists of the EU, Norway, Iceland and Liechtenstein.

 CE marking

-Many technical products and various consumer products sold in the EEA are required to have a CE marking.
+Many technical products and various consumer products sold in the EEA are required to have a CE .
 This indicates that a product meets certain minimum safety, health, and environmental requirements.
 These requirements can be found in European directives and regulations.

 Dutch legislation